Diversity, Equity and Inclusion

 - An accountability and feedback structure for individuals from our community to communicate with us what we have missed or if we, or a member of our community, have caused harm

-- Providing relevant resources to our community of facilitators and creating a code of ethics that includes diversity, equity, and inclusion commitments, and accountability processes that can be adopted by individual Wheel of Consent facilitators
+- Creating a code of ethics that includes diversity, equity, and inclusion commitments and accountability processes that can be adopted by individual Wheel of Consent facilitators

 Thank you to our community for taking the time to inspire, encourage, and hold us accountable, with compassion and grace.